stucchio/MaryJane-/readme.rst

 * no_buffer (boolean) - whether or not to write every record to the *local* disk.
 If no_buffer = false, then records may be lost if the server crashes.
 If no_buffer is set to true, performance will be reduced.
 False by default.

+* flush_interval (int) - data will be synced to the disk every flush_interval milliseconds.
+This has no effect if no_buffer is set to true.
+Default = 5000 (5 seconds).

 Client
 ------